api-platform/api-platform/README.md

 while client components leverage [React](https://reactjs.org/) (a [Vue.js](https://vuejs.org/) flavor is also available).
 It means that you can:

-* Use **thousands of Symfony bundles and React components** with API Platform
+* Use **thousands of Symfony bundles and React components** with API Platform.
-* Integrate API Platform in **any existing Symfony or React application**
+* Integrate API Platform in **any existing Symfony or React application**.
-* Reuse **all your Symfony and React skills**, benefit of the incredible amount of documentation available
+* Reuse **all your Symfony and React skills**, benefit of the incredible amount of documentation available.
 * Enjoy the popular [Doctrine ORM](https://www.doctrine-project.org/projects/orm.html) (used by default, but fully optional: you can use the data provider you want, including but not limited to MongoDB and Elasticsearch)